 Your URL length matters — it is best to keep it around 3 to 5 words long.
 Also, when it comes to URL structure, using underscores as word separators is not recommended.

 SEMrush Site Audit checks all the URLs on your website for length, for underscores, and helps you make sure none of the URLs has too many parameters in them.

 Meta description does not impact your rankings in any way , but as I said earlier, you have to think about your users as well.
 A well-written meta description will help them better understand what your article or page is about, and it helps with click- through-rates.

 Also you do not want to let Google choose the meta description for you.
 When it happens, you may find a random phrase from your page residing there that won’t help you with users.
 You also want to avoid duplicate meta descriptions across different pages.

 SEMrush On Page SEO Checker — the group of content ideas provides you with the tips you need to make your content better from an SEO standpoint.
 For example, it will help you make sure that you put tags to all the right places, and if your SEO specialist resorts to the outdated SEO strategies

 Keywords and Semantically Related Words

 To provide users with the most relevant results for their particular search terms, use your target keywords within the first 100-150 words of your text and add some additional weight by placing semantically related words.

-To improve your understanding of the idea of semantic search, check out this recorded webinar: The Future of SEO: 5 Ways to Adapt Your Content for 2016 with Andy Crestodina below and explore our best practices for writing content in 2018.
+To improve your understanding of the idea of semantic search, check out this recorded webinar with Andy Crestodina below and explore our best practices for writing content in 2018.